tisztamo/Junior/prompt.md

 ```
 Warn: This README is AI generated, just like all the source files of this project.

-# The Junior - Your AI contributor which writes itself.
+# Junior - Your AI contributor which writes itself.

 ## Description

-The Contributor is an exploratory project aimed at revolutionizing the way programmers interact with the development process.
+Junior is an exploratory project aimed at revolutionizing the way programmers interact with the development process.
 Just like how Linus Torvalds oversees the Linux Kernel development without coding himself, this project allows developers to communicate with the AI and supervise the development process.

-By providing specific task details in a prompt descriptor and highlighting the relevant parts of your project, you can delegate code implementation, documentation, testing, and more to your AI Contributor.
+By providing specific task details in a prompt descriptor and highlighting the relevant parts of your project, you can delegate code implementation, documentation, testing, and more to your AI Junior.

 ## Getting Started